Get Started in Karting at Hurricane Go Kart Club

 • Eventually, your engine will need a service.
 Ring, piston, rebuild.
 Eventually.

 But.
 You want a figure, don’t you?
-If you chose to race once a month & practice once a month, if you chose a lower performance class (where you have a choice of classes), and stayed out of trouble (read: accidents) on the track, you could easily get change out of $2500 for an entire year.
+If you chose to race once a month & practice once a month, if you chose a lower performance class (where you have a choice of classes), and stayed out of trouble (read: accidents) on the track, you could easily get change out of $3000 for an entire year.

 This takes into account some replacement spark plugs, chains and tyres, club membership, licence and race fees.

 Having given you that figure, I now have to strongly recommend that you should do more than just read an article on a website.
 You should talk to a variety of people involved in the sport.
 Drop into a kart shop.
 Come down the track on race day and ask around.
-Give Amy a call.
+Give our secretary a call.

 What if I buy all this stuff and I don’t like it?